 The four schools (two in Nkanfoa, two in Agona Abodom) will be equipped with KnowledgeBoxes.
 To do so, required infrastructure (network supplies) will be installed.
 After all systems have been successfully tested, teachers will be trained in the proper handling of the KnowledgeBox.
 This will be done during a one-week workshop.

 The project will be implemented by the TeoG members from Amberg and Erlangen.
-It is supposed to take two weeks and will be done in October or November 2018.
+It is supposed to take two weeks and will start end of February 2019.